top of page

 More so than in any other area, companies in the sector are under particular scrutiny from regulators.
 Not only are they required to be exemplary, but it is essential to anticipate what will become tomorrow's standard to respect.

-Conversely, not anticipating these expectations makes it more difficult to identify potential risks.
+Conversely, not anticipating these expectations makes it more challenging to identify potential risks.
 This can have critical consequences, whether in terms of reduced exportability to other markets, reputational damage, environmental costs or increased exposure to regulatory change.

 • Circular water collection systems